Measurement-based quantum computing with qudit stabilizer states: Qudit stabilizer state resources

 yielding the Hermitian operators $\{ \ket{k_P} \bra{k_P} \}_{k \in \mathbb{Z}_{d-1}}$ for each Pauli $P$ in the above set, where $\ket{k_P}$ is an eigenstate of $P$ (we omit one of its $d$ eigenstates).
 Since the eigenstates of any Pauli operator $P$ are orthonormal, so the associated Hermitian operators commute, we can group $d-1$ generators according to

 This simultaneous realization of multiple generators $\{ e^{i \beta N_k} \}_{k \in \mathbb{Z}_{d^2}}$ leads to a more efficient implementation of single-qudit gates.

-Next, we require that $G_I$ is a Clifford gate that does not map the computational basis onto itself, so it conjugates $Z(1) \mapsto Z(a) X(b)$ with $a, b \in \mathbb{F}_d$ and $b \neq 0$ (up to a phase).
+Next, we require that $G_I$ is a Clifford gate (in the sense of belonging to the unitary normaliser) that does not map the computational basis onto itself, so it conjugates $Z(z) \mapsto Z(a(z)) X(b(z))$ with $a, b \in \mathbb{F}_d$ and $b(z) \neq 0$ (up to a phase) for all $0 \neq z \in \mathbb{F}_d$.
 This has two different reasons: first, having a Clifford intrinsic gate, we can propagate any Pauli by-product to the beginning of the computation and achieve determinism.
 Second, our universality proof assumes this specific Clifford operation is available.
 For diagonal Clifford entangling gates, $b \neq 0$ is automatically satisfied.
-Explicitly, one can then write any single-qudit unitary via
+Explicitly, as derived in Appendix \ref{app:universality-finite-field}, one can then write any single-qudit unitary via

 where $D_{\Vec{\alpha}} = e^{i \sum_k \alpha_k \ket{k_Z} \bra{k_Z}} $ with real parameters $\{ \alpha_k \}_k$ and analogous for the $d-1$ diagonal matrices $D_{\Vec{\beta}(\lambda)}$ and $D_{\Vec{\gamma}}$.
-For odd prime-power dimensions, $S(\lambda)$ is $S_d^F(\lambda)$ from Eq. \eqref{eq:finitefield-phasegate-odd}, whereas for $p=2$, it is $M(\lambda ) S_d^F M(\lambda^{-1})$ with $S_d^F$ from Eq. \eqref{eq:finitefield-phasegate-even}.
+For odd prime-power dimensions, $S(\lambda)$ is $S_d^F(\lambda)$ from Eq. \eqref{eq:finitefield-phasegate-odd}, whereas for $p=2$, it is $M(\lambda) S_d^F M(\lambda^{-1})$ with $S_d^F$ from Eq. \eqref{eq:finitefield-phasegate-even}.
 In Fig. \ref{fig:implementing-singlequditunitary}, we show how a single-qubit unitary would be realized in the simplest case, where the Pauli order of $G_I$ is two, via four measurements.
 Here, $o_{G_I}^P$ is the Pauli order of the intrinsic gate $G_I$, so the power that yields a Pauli operator up to a phase, allowing to obtain the inverse $G_I^\dagger$ via exponentiation of $G_I$.

-Using the decomposition from above, we additionally derive an upper bound on the length of the measurement pattern required to realize any single-qudit unitary up to a Pauli by-product, namely $o_{G_I}^P d$.
+Using the decomposition from Eq. \eqref{eq:unitary-decomposition-primepower}, we additionally derive an upper bound on the length of the measurement pattern required to realize any single-qudit unitary up to a Pauli by-product, namely $o_{G_I}^P d$.
+Thus, ideally, an optimal resource would have a self-inverse intrinsic gate, which is the case for the qudit cluster state for $p=2$.
+In general dimensions, it is, however, not possible to have an intrinsic gate being both self-inverse and satisfying the universality condition, as we discuss in Appendix \ref{app:self-inverse-intrinsic}.